 - How do you currently keep track of attendance?
 As current Brigade regulations require these records to be kept indefinitely, our attendance records will suffice for Government guidelines for contact tracing.
 Leaders should record attendance for all BB activities regardless of the length of time. - How will you make sure you capture any changes to personal details?
 Could you put a request out to parents/guardians to let you know if any details have changed via electronic communication?
 Where possible refrain from using paper forms to collect changes to personal details.
-A reminder that you should make sure Online Brigade Manager (OBM) is up to date based on those joining being added or those leaving being removed within 4 weeks. - You will need to consider if OBM is not kept up-to-date or is not being fully utilized in your Company, a contact tracing form must be completed for each person adult and child/young person in attendance at each BB activity - How will you safely collect subs?
+A reminder that you should make sure Online Brigade Manager (OBM) is up to date based on those joining being added or those leaving being removed within 4 weeks. - You will need to consider if OBM is not kept up-to-date or is not being fully utilized in your Company and you do not have the necessary contact information for the members and leaders, a contact tracing form must be completed for each person adult and child/young person in attendance at each BB activity - How will you safely collect subs?
 Encourage online transfers where possible, or ask that subs are handed over in a marked envelope which is left for 72 hours before opening.